kirbydesign/designsystem/.github/CONTRIBUTING.md

 This will cause changes to be made in the file `.vscode/settings.json`; do not commit these.

 ### Prettier
 Prettier is used for consistent code formatting and avoiding unnecessary discussions about this during reviews.

-It can be executed `npx prettier [path/to/file]` but as with TSLint, we recommend installing it as a plugin for your editor.
+It can be executed using `npx prettier [path/to/file]` but as with TSLint, we recommend installing it as a plugin for your editor.
 You should also enable "format on save".

 **Useful resources:**
 - [Prettier extension for VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)